Adi1729/Machine-Learning-Materials/README.md

   This algorithm boost weak classifer in different ways.
 It uses gradient descent of loss function to reduce its misclassification.

   An initial prediction is made.
 Its residual(Actual - Predcition) is calculated.
 Residual is nothing but a gradient of loss function.
 For the next model, this residual will be target variable.
-The way it differs from another algorithm like logistic is , it uses gradient descent for every rows rather than gradient descent at the end of each iterations.
+The way it differs from another algorithm like logistic is , GBM uses gradient descent for every rows rather than gradient descent at the end of each iterations.
 This makes the algorithm prone to outliers.